vetalxpro/gulp-builder-dz1/README.md

 4. npm install
 6. run "gulp" command to start

-Edit:
+Added:
-1) Added task for copy fonts from 'source/fonts/' directory to build/assets/fonts directory.
+- Added task for copy fonts from 'source/fonts/' directory to build/assets/fonts directory.
-2) Added task for generate sprite from source/images/sprite-png/*.png and generate stylesheet(sass) for them.
+- Added task for generate sprite from source/images/sprite-png/*.png and generate stylesheet(sass) for them.